 Getting Back to Cruise Life

 We don’t expect a quick return to the salad days of cruising, when industry growth was skyrocketing, and ships were sold to capacity.
 That’s okay.
-Ships will probably be sailing with empty cabins for a while, once they’re sailing again.
-That’s okay, too.
+Ships will probably be sailing with empty cabins for a while, and that’s okay, too.

 All of the things that we like most about cruising will return.
 They may even come back better than before, with new safeguards and guidelines.
 We are confident that the cruise industry will survive, and we will once again enjoy the all of these reasons we love to cruise, and more.